ISBN:

 Fiction / FIC011000

 Jean-Marc has fallen in love.
 The object of his affection is Mathieu, a young actor working as a salesman at Eaton’s while waiting for his big break.
-But Jean-Marc, a fusty academic, is not sure about being able to make room in his life for Mathieu’s four-year-old son, Sébastien.
+As a dowry to their new relationship, Mathieu brings Sébastien, his son.
+Jean-Marc, a fusty academic, is not sure about being able to make room in his life for this four-year-old boy.

-The Heart Laid Bare marks a significant departure for Michel Tremblay, being the first of his mature novels not set in the semi-autobiographical milieu of his childhood.
-Yet this thoroughly contemporary love story is told with all the warmth and empathy so characteristic of all his work.
+The Heart Laid Bare marks a significant departure for Michel Tremblay, because it is the first of his mature novels which is not set in the semi-autobiographical milieu of his childhood.
+Yet this thoroughly contemporary love story is told with all the warmth and empathy that is so characteristic of all of his other work.

 One of the most produced and the most prominent playwrights in the history of Canadian theatre, Michel Tremblay has received countless prestigious honours and accolades.
 His dramatic, literary and autobiographical works have long enjoyed remarkable international popularity, including translations of his plays that have achieved huge success in Europe, the Americas and the Middle East.